-Susan Shelton recently completed her third season as Shawnee State’s volleyball head coach in the fall of 2013.
-Prior to being named head coach, Shelton also served as an assistant coach with the Bears and helped lead the team to Mid-South Conference regular season and tournament championships which resulted in an appearance at the NAIA national tournament in Sioux City, Iowa.
+Susan Shelton will enter her fifth season as the head coach of the Shawnee State University Volleyball program in the fall of 2015.
+Prior to being named head coach, Shelton also served as an assistant coach with the Bears and helped lead the team to Mid-South Conference regular season and tournament championships, resulting in an appearance at the NAIA national tournament in Sioux City, Iowa.

-After reloading from the graduation losses of the SSU teams that went to the NAIA Championships for three straight seasons (2008-10), Shelton led the Bears to the third-largest single season turnaround in victories during the 2012 season, guiding the Bears to 22 wins.
+After reloading from the graduation losses of the Shawnee State teams that went to the NAIA Championships for three straight seasons (2008-10), Shelton led the Bears to the third-largest single season turnaround in victories during the 2012 season, guiding the Bears to 22 wins.
 This was an 11-win improvement from the previous season.
 She backed that up in 2013 with another winning record as she reached the 50-win mark for her career.
 In 2014, Shelton coached the Bears to at least a .500 mark in conference play for the third year in a row.